 They can also still receive the Wickerman buff, although it may not be as useful in TBC as it was in Classic as world buffs are no longer a thing.

 We hope to see more content added this year, and the timing may be in our favor.

-Patch 9.1 Chains of Domination was launched at the end of June, which gives us roughly 4 months until Hallow's End, and with no news on a patch 9.2, we could potentially see a patch 9.1.5 around this time with small updates to the game bringing with it new content for Hallow's End.
+Patch 9.1 Chains of Domination was launched at the end of June, which gives us roughly 4 months until Hallow's End, and with no news on a patch 9.2, we could potentially see patch 9.1.5 launch around this time with small updates to the game bringing with it new content for Hallow's End.